Eddie Sachs: Professional racing career

-His career included eight USAC Championship Trail wins, 25 top-five finishes in 65 career AAA and USAC starts, including the 1958 USAC Midwest Sprint Car Championship.
+Sachs' career included eight USAC Championship Trail wins, 25 top-five finishes in 65 career AAA and USAC starts, including the 1958 USAC Midwest Sprint Car Championship.
 He was an eight time starter of the Indianapolis 500, 1957–64, winning the pole position in 1960 and 1961, with his best finish being second in 1961.
 Leading the race with only three laps to go, he saw his right rear tire begin to delaminate and pitted to replace it, handing victory to A. J. Foyt.
 Sachs never regretted his decision not to gamble on the tire, saying, "I'd sooner finish second than be dead".

-He was known as the "Clown Prince of Auto Racing" and coined the phrase "If you can't win, be spectacular".
+Sachs was known as the "Clown Prince of Auto Racing" and coined the phrase "If you can't win, be spectacular".

 Death at Indianapolis

 At the 1964 Indianapolis 500 on May 30, 1964, Sachs and sports car driver Dave MacDonald, an Indianapolis 500 rookie, were killed in a fiery crash involving seven cars on the second lap.
-MacDonald was driving a car owned and designed by Mickey Thompson, the #83 "Sears-Allstate Special".
+MacDonald was driving a car owned and designed by Mickey Thompson, the No. 83 "Sears-Allstate Special".
 Thompson had requested USAC officials to visit his shop in California to inspect the car while it was under construction so that he would not invest money in the car if there was a chance that it would be disqualified at the Speedway.

 MacDonald lost control coming off the fourth turn.
 As the car began to slide, he came across the track and hit the inside wall, igniting the 45-gallon fuel load which erupted into a massive fire.
 His car then slid back across the track.
 Sachs, following Bob Veith, aimed for an opening along the outside wall that was soon closed by MacDonald's burning car.
 Veith made it through by inches, but Sachs hit MacDonald's car broadside causing a second explosion.
 Johnny Rutherford, following Sachs, having no place to go except into the inferno, decided his only chance was to power his way through.
 Going at full throttle, his Watson Roadster went under Sachs and over MacDonald taking the injectors off MacDonald's engine.
 After clearing the wreckage, he was then broadsided by the NOVI of Bobby Unser.
 He then motored (on fire) down the main straight, through turns one and two, up the back straight and through turn three, stopping at a fire-truck station in turn four.
 Ronnie Duman, following Rutherford, went to the left to avoid the crash.
 It looked as if he was going to make it through when he was rear-ended by the out of control NOVI, which had lost its steering, splitting his fuel tank which also erupted.
 Duman then spun into the infield wall, where he received serious burns.